Quviq/CIPs/CIP-plutus-modules/README.md

 efficiency, of course.

-Note that if modules *do* meet the syntactic restrictions of 'value scripts', then this variation will be less efficient--perhaps considerably so.
+Note that if modules *do* meet the syntactic restrictions of 'value scripts', then this variation will be less efficient than 'value scripts'--sometimes considerably so.
 This is because even evaluating, say, a large tuple whose components are λ-expressions, leads the CEK machine to descend into, evaluate, and return out of, each component, thus performing several CEK transitions per element.
-The `cekValue` function must also visit each component, of course, but because this is done directly in Haskell then it will be considerably more efficient.
+The `cekValue` function must also visit each component, of course, doing the same work, but because this is done directly in Haskell then it will be considerably more efficient.

 This variation is compatible with the various tuple-based variations, but when the script body is constrained to return a tuple then this